ccdc-opensource/csd-python-api-scripts/scripts/ReadMe.md

 - A script for generating refcode lists with specific properties from an easy-to-read control file.

+## Void Search

+- A script to search on pre-calculated Void properties

 ## Tips

 A section for top tips in using the repository and GitHub.